-My two year old is definitely interested as we’ve added items he’s collected over the past several months.
-The basket is a lovely reminder of place we’ve traveled and explored and also a reminder of the great outdoors.
-I imagine as my sons grow older they will be a bit more into the concept but for now simply seeing the collection is joy enough for this household.
+My two-year-old is definitely interested as we’ve added items he’s collected over the past several months.
+The basket is a lovely reminder of the place we’ve traveled and explored and also a reminder of the great outdoors.
+I imagine as my sons grow older they will be a bit more into the concept but for now, simply seeing the collection is joy enough for this household.

 Creating a nature basket is super easy to do!
 All is takes is a basket (I purchased this one at Goodwill for $1.50) and items collected from the outdoors like shells, rocks, pine cones, etc. We place our basket out in the open so that it simply exists in our space.

 Thank you for reading!